It can be quite overwhelming and look complicated indeed, but with a little knowledge under you belt, you’ll be able to pick your days quite easily!

 - A right hand wave is a wave peeling to the left when you are looking at it from the beach

-- Left hand waves are easier to surf for ‘natural’ footers (right foot at the back of the board)
+- Right hand waves are easier to surf for ‘natural’ footers (right foot at the back of the board)

-- Right hand waves are easier to surf for ‘goofy’ footers (left foot at the back of the board)
+- Left hand waves are easier to surf for ‘goofy’ footers (left foot at the back of the board)

 - The above point is because you have your stomach facing toward the wave as you ride along the face, giving you more control of the board.